TheMrityunjayPathak/CovidPandemicAnalysis/README.md

 - Report data can be sliced by country to show data of that particular country.

-- It has cards showing Population, Total Cases, Total Active Cases and Total Deaths.
+- Report has cards showing Population, Total Cases, Total Active Cases and Total Deaths.

-- It has a map section which shows the particular country selected from the slicer.
+- Report has a map section which shows the particular country selected from the slicer.

-- And Lastly, It has a pie chart that shows Total Population of the Country and Total Population Recovered.
+- And Lastly, Report has a pie chart that shows Total Population of the Country and Total Population Recovered.

 ## Getting Started